janeyrinn/karmayoga/README.md

         - Add to cart button
         - Go back button
         - Edit/Delete link for the admin user only
-        - Messages displaying successfull addition of products to the shopping bag
+        - Toast messages displaying successfull/unsuccessful addition of products to the shopping bag

 11. The shopping bag page will have:

         - Images and descriptions of products
-        - Option to edit quantity or remove products, with messages conveying these actions
+        - Option to edit quantity or remove products
         - Grand total calculation
         - Keep shopping button
         - Continue to checkout button
+        - Toast messages displaying successfull/unsuccessful removal of products

 12. The check out page will have:

-        - A form requesting order details
+        - A form requesting/prepopulating order details
         - An order summary
         - A stripe payment option
         - A check box to save info to a profile
         - A grand total
         - Messages to convey successful or unsuccessful check out

-14. The categorized product page will have the same features as the 'all product page' but will be pre filtered to that specific category.
+14. The favourites page will have:

+        - Has cards displaying favourited items that link to product detail view.
+        - Heart icons on the cards that allow removal.
+        - If emptry a navigation button to the all products page.
+        - Toast messages to convey successful or unsuccessful removal of items.

 15. The contact form page will have a form with fields for:

         - Name
         - Email
-        - Drop down for book a class, gen enquiry or my orders
+        - Drop down menu for the subject title
         - Text box
+        - Submission button
+        - Toast messages to convey successful or unsuccessful submission of the form.

-16. All users interactions will either be confirmed or notified of an error eith via on screen messages, orders and profile set up will be also confirmed via email.
+16. All users interactions will either be confirmed or notified of an error either via on screen messages, orders, contact forms and profile set up will be also confirmed via email.

+17. All products page and the cart page will have a scroll to top button.
 ### Future Features

 Future features will include: